ahadh762/Wheel-Of-Fortune-Assessment/WOF-Game-Rules.md

 ## Game End:

-* Ask to play again (y/n)
-* If 'y', reset the game with new players
-* If 'n', close the game
+* Reveal prize and add it to player's current total if they guess the word correctly